 On October 27, 2021, the Company effected a 1-for-4,000 reverse stock split of its common stock.
-The Company has retroactively applied the reverse stock split made effective on October 27, 2021 to share and per share amounts on the unaudited condensed consolidated financial statements for the three and six months ended June 30, 2021.
-In connection with the reverse stock split, the Company's authorized number of shares of preferred stock was not affected by the reverse stock split.
+The Company has retroactively applied the reverse stock split made effective on October 27, 2021 to share and per share amounts on the unaudited condensed consolidated financial statements for the three and nine months ended September 30, 2021.
+In connection with the reverse stock split, the Company's authorized number of shares of common stock was reduced from 300,000,000,000 to 75,000,000.
+The Company's authorized number of shares of preferred stock was not affected by the reverse stock split.